amdsoo/PathFindingRL/README.md

 # prepare UC
 the code allows to prepare csv files which can be uploaded using the Open Command
 Check under setup folder for exemple like the one below

+line 1:  comment
+line 2 grid size
+line 3 start position
+line 4 end position
+Line 5 to EOF : gris description (0 = blank, X = Wall , C = crossable wall , P = preferred path)

 #header : table UC for grid 32x32
 32